nurh/nurh/README.md

 ### Hello there 👋

 My name is Nur, and I am a freelance developer and tech writer.
-I've worked for companies such as Grab, Intel, and Motorola.
+I've worked for companies such as Grab, Intel, and Motorola, and I am currently a contractor for Google Deepmind.
 I've written articles on Linux for LWN.net.
 My interests are research and development of operating systems.
 If it's a new and interesting OS, I'll be sure to check it out!

 <!--
 **nurh/nurh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.